Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 - `BarLineWidth`: Gets or sets the bar line width value.
 - `BackgroundLineWidth`: Gets or sets the background line width value.
 - `BarColor`: Gets or sets the bar color value.
-- `BackgroundLineWidth`: Gets or sets the background color value.
+- `BackgroundColor`: Gets or sets the background color value.

 For more information, see the following links: